ybachez/The-Rave-Game/README.md

         end("The Raven flies out the open window so you can go back to bed.")
     else:
         start()
-#1.3 if no, then go here
+#if no, then go here

 def demon():
     print "You ignore the Raven and go back to napping."